eclipse-hono/hono/site/content/concepts/device-notifications.md

 | ttd value | Semantic |
 | :--- | :---------- |
 | > 0  | The number of seconds the device will stay connected.
-Additionally this signals that the device will be not connected anymore after having received a downstream message (matching request-response pattern based protocols like HTTP). **NB**: if in the future there should be protocols where the device stays connected for a specific number of seconds (even after having received a command), we will notify this by an additional value or flag.
+Additionally this signals that the device will be not connected anymore after having received an upstream message (matching request-response pattern based protocols like HTTP). **NB**: if in the future there should be protocols where the device stays connected for a specific number of seconds (even after having received a command), we will notify this by an additional value or flag.
-| -1   | The device is now connected (i.e. available to receive downstream messages) until further notification (usually a `ttd` of `0`).
+| -1   | The device is now connected (i.e. available to receive upstream messages) until further notification (usually a `ttd` of `0`).
-| 0    | The device is now disconnected (i.e. not available anymore to receive downstream messages).
+| 0    | The device is now disconnected (i.e. not available anymore to receive upstream messages).

 ### Time based validation of a notification